 - Human papilloma virus (HPV) infection

 - Poor dental hygiene and/or lack of regular dental examinations

 At Tampa General Hospital, we treat all forms of tongue cancer, regardless of the underlying causes.
 Patients who have been diagnosed with tongue cancer can rely on our experienced specialists to design an individualized treatment plan.
 We can provide surgical interventions, as well as chemotherapy infusions, radiation treatments, and supportive care services as necessary.

-To be connected with one of our ENT oncology specialists, call (813) 844-2200 or use our PhysicianFinder tool.
+To be connected with one of our ENT oncology specialists, use our PhysicianFinder tool or call (813) 844-2200.